TritonVM/triton-vm/specification/arithmetization.md

 **Transition Constraints**

 1. The round index increases by 1 modulo 8.
-1. On multiples of 8 there is no other constraint.
+1. On multiples of 8, the last four registers are 0.
 1. For all other rows, the $i$th round of Rescue-XLIX is applied, where $i$ is the round index.

 **Relations to Other Tables**

-1. A Permutation Argument establishes that whenever the [processor](#processor-table) executes a `hash` instruction, the values of the stack's 12 top-most registers correspond to some row in the Hash Table with index 0 mod 8 and that the values of the stack's 6 top-most elements in the next cycle correspond to the first six values of the Hash Table's row with index 7 mod 8.
+1. An Evaluation Argument establishes that whenever the [processor](#processor-table) executes a `hash` instruction, the values of the stack's 12 top-most registers correspond to some row in the Hash Table with index 0 mod 8
+1. An Evaluation Argument establishes that after having executed a `hash` instruction, the top 6 stack registers in the [processor](#processor-table) correspond to the digest computed in the Hash Coprocessor, i.e., the first six values of the Hash Table's row with index 7 mod 8.

 ### Uint32 Operations Table